Jorge Rodríguez (Venezuelan politician): Mayor of Libertador Municipality

-He was mayor of Caracas from November 23, 2008, having been elected with 53% of the votes.

-On December 8, 2013, Rodríguez was re-elected Mayor of the Libertador Municipality of the Capital District in Venezuela for the 2014-2018 term, against the opposition politician Ismael García, with 54.55% of the votes.
+Rodríguez was mayor of Caracas from 23 November 2008, having been elected with 53% of the votes.
+On 8 December 2013, Rodríguez was re-elected Mayor of the Libertador Municipality of the Capital District in Venezuela for the 2014-2018 term, against the opposition politician Ismael García, with 54.55% of the votes.
 The press highlighted that Rodríguez won with a 12% difference with a 59% participation rate when the average voter turnout is 50%.
-He currently also hosts the television program La Política en el Diván, which is broadcast every Thursday on Venezolana de Televisión (VTV).
+He also hosts the television program La Política en el Diván, which is broadcast every Thursday on Venezolana de Televisión (VTV).